davidaramant/sector-director/src/DataModelGenerator/readme.md

 ## Parser

-Parsing happens in two steps:
+Parsing happens in three steps:

-1) The [Hime](https://cenotelie.fr/projects/hime/) parser generator framework handles parsing a stream to an abstract syntax tree (that's the `.gram` file).
-The generator program assumes that Hime is "installed" in a folder named `hime` at the base of the repo (this is the contents of the zip download from the site).
+1) A custom lexer generates tokens
+2) A [Pidgin](https://github.com/benjamin-hodgson/Pidgin) parser creates an AST from the token stream
-2) A custom generated semantic analyzer that maps the Hime AST to the data model.
+3) A custom generated semantic analyzer maps the AST to the data model.